 Here is a very important secret to weight loss: When you eat fats and proteins, your body goes into a fat burning mode.
 This is simply how the human body works.
 However, if you then consume a carbohydrate that raises your blood sugar significantly, insulin production is turned on and once that insulin hits your blood stream, your body immediately switches from its fat burning mode to its fat storing mode.

-Even more important than weight loss concerns is that this has one huge effect on your cardiovascular system.
+Even more important than weight loss is how spikes in your blood sugar have a huge effect on your cardiovascular system.

 Losing weight is secondary to keeping from having a major heart attack.
 Am I right or am I right?